z-amirkhosravi/qtools/README.md

 # qtools: Quantitative Finance tools

 This project implements some methods of derivative pricing from quantitative finance, using C++ and python.
-There are several different binomial tree models, as well as Monte Carlo integration.
+It contains several different binomial tree models, and one method using Monte Carlo integration.
 The code is mostly in C++, but wrapped as a Python package using Cython.

 This was chiefly a two-fold exercise: to get some hands-on experience computing stuff in quant finance, and to figure out how to integrate C++ code into Python.